ml-starter-packs/stats-server/README.md

 ## GPU Support
 You must build this image from an nvidia docker base that is associated with compatible drivers on your system.
 Then you can pass `--gpus all` to your `make run` command and have access to your GPUs.

+## Data Persistence
+(WORK IN PROGRESS, PLEASE OPEN ISSUES IF YOU NEED HELP) `make run` by default runs an emphemeral container for demonstration purposes only.
+Before doing any work inside this environment, you need to make sure your user's data will persist.
+Fortunately you can do this by creating a local `home` directory and bind-mounting `./home:/home/` into the container and (optionally) run it without the `--rm` flag.
+If you run this container emphemerally (with `--rm`), for users to persist, you will also need to bind-mount the files that define users.

+## Integration with Jupyterhub
+(POTENTIAL FUTURE ADD-ON)
+The maintainer of this project has (in the past) successfully managed to set up Jupyterhub to manage users and proxy traffic to an RStudio server that runs in isolation for each user (as opposed to this project which runs one RStudio server for all users to share).
+If you are interested in this use case (perhaps managing an environment where Jupyter notebooks and RStudio are used by members of the same research team), please open an issue in [ml-starter-packs/jupyterhub-deploy-docker](https://github.com/ml-starter-packs/jupyterhub-deploy-docker/issues/).